Fresh Green Beans in the Instant Pot

 STEP 4 | Add the rest of the ingredients

-Cancel the Saute function and put the green beans, salt, pepper and sugar (optional) into the Instant Pot and stir everything together to combine.
+Cancel the Saute function, then put the green beans, salt, pepper, and sugar (optional) into the Instant Pot.
+Stir everything together to combine.
 Cover with the lid and lock into place.

 Set the Instant Pot to Pressure Cook for 4 minutes.
-When the cook time is finished, manually release the pressure, remove the lid and serve.
+When the cook time is finished, manually release the pressure, remove the lid once the valve drops, and serve.

 a wooden spoon lifting green beans out of an instant pot.